NYSE Arca Ticker:

 PAYMENTS TO BROKER-DEALERS AND OTHER FINANCIAL INTERMEDIARIES

 Investors purchasing shares in the secondary market through a brokerage account or with the assistance of a broker may be subject to brokerage commissions and charges.
-If you purchase Fund shares through a broker-dealer or other financial intermediary (such as a bank), the Advisor or Sub-Advisor may pay the intermediary for the sale of Fund shares and related services.
+If you purchase Fund shares through a broker-dealer or other financial intermediary (such as a bank), the Advisor may pay the intermediary for the sale of Fund shares and related services.
 These payments may create a conflict of interest by influencing broker-dealers or other intermediaries and your salesperson to recommend the Fund over another investment.
 Ask your salesperson or visit your financial intermediary’s website for more information.

 MORE INFORMATION ABOUT THE TRUST AND THE FUND